poseen/poseen.github.io/posts/bloom-filter.md

 ### Solution: Bloom Filter

-Bloom filter is the collection of a bitmap and multiple hash functions where toggling bits in the bitmaps in positions calculated by the hash functions will indicate if an item is part os the set or not with a given probability.
+Bloom filter is the collection of a bitmap and multiple hash functions where toggling bits in the bitmaps in positions calculated by the hash functions will indicate if an item is part of the set or not with a given probability.

 #### Algorithm and data structure